moby/moby/docs/man/docker-create.1.md

 **-v**, **--volume**=[]
-   Bind mount a volume (e.g., from the host: -v /host:/container, from Docker: -v /container)
+   Bind mount a volume (e.g., from the host: -v /host:/container, from Docker: -v /container) Mount a tmpfs volume (e.g., -v tmpfs:/tmp, will mount a tmpfs at /tmp within the container, this command will copy the underlying content into the /tmpfs)

 **--volumes-from**=[]
    Mount volumes from the specified container(s)